kaveer/CheckoutDotNetChanllenge/README.md

 ```
 Install-Package Unity.AspNet.WebApi -Version 5.11.1
 ```
-Instal Unity for dependency injection using the code snippet above on the following projects:
+Install Unity for dependency injection using the code snippet above on the following projects:
 - Bank
 - PaymentGateway

 ```
 Install-Package Portable.BouncyCastle -Version 1.8.1.3
 ```
-Install  Bouncy Castle for engryption using the code snippet above in the following projects:
+Install Bouncy Castle for encryption using the code snippet above in the following projects:
 - Merchant
 - Payment Gateway